 3. Bring food and drink

-Just compromise.
+Compromise is key.
 Festival food is expensive, so if you can shore yourself up for a few days on muesli bars, fruit, and any other food you can bring from home, they can help supplement the festival food.
 That way you don’t spend a ridiculous amount of cash on food but you also don’t miss out on savouring some of the yummy stuff.

 4. Stay safe

 Listen to your friends, stick together, and don’t take any risks that you wouldn’t take on an ordinary night out.
-Festivals are essentially a collection of thousands of happy, fun loving, drunk people, so a lot of the time you will be absolutely fine.
+Festivals are essentially a collection of thousands of happy, fun loving people, so a lot of the time you will be absolutely fine.
 However, there’s always that minority who do not have your best interests at heart.
 Stay savvy.

 5.Don’t bring anything you love

 It’s a festival.
 You’re there to have fun, not to catch up on Netflix.
 Don’t bring your iPad, your brand new phone, or your laptop.
 You don’t need them!
 If you can, try and bring a battered old phone whose demise you won’t mourn if you drop it in a mud filled puddle.
 Doing this will save you money on repair or replacement costs!

 6. Research the bands so you know some of their stuff

-Sounds silly, and maybe you’re a total music nut who knows every performer going.
+Maybe you’re a total music nut who knows every performer going.
 However, if you have any musical 'blind spots' then doing a bit of research and listening to a few of the headliner’s classic albums before you go can really enhance your enjoyment.
 It’s always more fun singing along to tunes you know, rather than awkwardly nodding along at the back.

 7. Learn all that there is on offer